 As part of our #WEAREAUSactive campaign, we continue to spotlight the inspiring journeys of AUSactive members who are shaping the future of the exercise and active health industry.

-This week, we are proud to feature Bodie Webster, a Strength and Conditioning Coach and educator whose career has been driven by curiosity, continuous learning and a genuine desire to help others move better and perform at their best.
+His career has been driven by curiosity, continuous learning and a genuine desire to help others move better and perform at their best.

 Meet Bodie Webster